nohtyp/puppetcac/README.md

 This module can now auto-join an active directory server and provide kerberos authentication between all configured hosts.
 This module is almost finished.
 I am working on CAC authentication piece.
+CAC config and setup are complete.
-Check back later to see this message updated.
+I have not verified puppet module for active directory cac login...check back later to see updated message.